rabbitmq/rabbitmq-website/site/definitions-standby.md

 Downstreams connect to their upstream and periodically initiate sync operations.
-These operations synchronise the schema on the downstream side with that of the upstream, with some safety mechanisms (covered laster in this guide).
+These operations synchronise the schema on the downstream side with that of the upstream, with some safety mechanisms (covered later in this guide).

  A node running in the downstream mode (a follower) can be **converted to an upstream** (leader) on the fly.
 This will make it disconnect from its original source, therefore stopping all